shogunxam/dualmonitortool/README.txt

 Data Files
 ----------

-In a default installation, the tools will write to data files in the same directory that the executables are.
+In a portable installation, the tools will write to data files in the same directory that the executables are.
 The files written to are: